RaghavPu/am215-sec08/am215_lectures/lec03/FAQ.md

 - **Efficient dependency solver:** It uses a much faster library (`libsolv`) to resolve dependency graphs, which is often the slowest part of a `conda` installation.
 - **Standalone binary:** It's a single, self-contained executable, which makes it faster to start up and easier to install.

+#### If `pip` can install `numpy` with its C libraries, why do I need `conda`?
+When you `pip install numpy`, you typically download a pre-compiled "wheel" file.
+The creators of that wheel have already bundled a specific version of a numerical library (like OpenBLAS) inside it.
+So, `pip` isn't managing the C library; it's just installing a package that already has one baked in.

+The problem, as highlighted in the "Dependency Iceberg" slide, is that you have no control over *which* underlying library you get.
+A colleague on a different OS might get a wheel with a different library (e.g., MKL instead of OpenBLAS).
+These different libraries can produce slightly different numerical results.

+`conda` gives you explicit control over that entire software stack.
+As shown in the `environment.yml` example, you can pin not just `numpy`, but also the specific BLAS library, like `mkl=2023.1`.
+This ensures everyone on the team is using the exact same low-level libraries, which is critical for achieving bit-for-bit numerical reproducibility.

+In short: `pip`/`uv` give you a *working* environment by using pre-bundled dependencies. `conda` gives you a *reproducible* scientific environment by allowing you to explicitly manage those dependencies.

 #### What are MKL and OpenBLAS, and why do they give different results?
 MKL (Math Kernel Library) and OpenBLAS are two different libraries that provide highly optimized implementations of Basic Linear Algebra Subprograms (BLAS) and LAPACK routines.
 These are the low-level workhorses for matrix multiplication, solving linear systems, etc., that libraries like NumPy and SciPy call under the hood.
 - **MKL** is developed by Intel and is highly optimized for Intel CPUs.